The Hep-cast is back for Series 2!

-The Hep-cast is a new podcast series exploring the people behind the fight against hepatitis.
-In the first series the Hep-cast focuses on hepatitis C, in each episode you will hear from leading medical professionals, researchers, advocates and people with lived experience of hepatitis as they explore what needs to be done to reach elimination.
+The podcast series explores the people behind the fight against hepatitis.
+In the second series the Hep-cast focuses on hepatitis B, in each episode you will hear from leading medical professionals, researchers, advocates and people with lived experience of hepatitis as they explore what needs to be done to reach elimination.

 Listen now to the Hep-cast.

 In Series 2 of the Hep-cast we will focus on the lives of those impacted by viral hepatitis globally, including mothers, young people, people who have been incarcerated, refugees and migrants.

 Women Leading the Fight to Protect the Next Generation from Hepatitis